10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 So to keep your child from having some unfortunate serious injuries or health problems, we thought that it was important to share this list of things that parents should not be doing to their child.

-This list was put together just to inform parents who may not be aware that what they are doing may not be safe for their child.
+This list was put together just to inform parents who may not be aware that what they are doing may not be safe for their children.
 As one appreciative parent said:

 I’m glad I came across your article.
 Now that I’m aware, I certainly would not be doing some of these and risking my child’s life.
 Thank you.